OSGeo/grass/doc/development/style_guide.md

 #### Python API documentation

-Python API documentation is written in reStructuredText which is compiled with Sphinx (see
+Python API documentation is written in reStructuredText (reST) which is compiled with Sphinx (see
 [​PyGRASS documentation](https://grass.osgeo.org/grass-stable/manuals/libpython/pygrass_index.html))

 ```python